robamu/zedboard-hw-blinky/README.md

 project to the [ZedBoard](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/zedboard/).

 It also includes a set of testbenches for various of the used modules and for the top module.
+There are two possible ways to generate the hardware:

+- Using the block design which can be loaded with the `src/bd/hw_blinky.tcl` file
+- Using the top design `src/hdl/vhdl/top.vhd`.
+It is loaded during project generation

+Set one of those two options as the top design before generating the bitstream.

 ## Prerequisites